 2.5 We do not offer set search engine positions with our Fast Track package.
 Our Fast Track package is subject to all other terms and conditions Unitel Direct hold.

-3. Payments for your Fast Track package, Bronze package, Silver Package, Gold package will be taken either via a one-off payment or via Direct Debit over a period of a 12-month rolling contract.
+3. Payments for your Trade Finder Plus, Fast Track package, Bronze package, Silver Package, Gold package will be taken either via a one-off payment or via Direct Debit over a period of a 12-month rolling contract.
 If you wish to cancel your agreement, we require written notice 30 days prior to the expiry date, alternatively you can fill in the cancellation form.
 Should no notice be received your contract will automatically renew under the same terms.
 Unitel Direct will retain your domain name, and reserves the right for this domain name to be sold to other companies.

 3.1 We may arrange for a monthly Direct Debit to be set up is discussed at point of sale.
 You are covered by the Direct Debit Guarantee.
 This Direct Debit must be received each month to fulfil your contractual agreement with ourselves, and you will incur a charge of £15 for each Direct Debit missed.